jProgr/jprogr.github.io/_posts/2023-02-17-mini-sentences.md

 - mi-ale i go enkonte e sige-dia? - Are we meeting tomorrow?
 - kada uno i leje a uno sentense. - Read one sentence each.
 - mi i no savi a ale ke tu i make. - I don't know everything you do.
-- Sami e de dereka an nulo-sori de si-viro keredo. - Sami was direct and unapologetic about his opinions.
+- Sami i de e dereka an nulo-sori de si-viro keredo. - Sami was direct and unapologetic about his opinions.
 - Yanni i de voka o momen a polisa. - Yanni called the police immediately.
 - de begin de lati-maladi, mi-ale i ave make a deside de-i base en siensa, info an dalili de guru de sano. - Since the onset of the pandemic, we have made decisions based on science, data and evidence from health experts.
 - en-i open o mui lenta o ade a ventana, si-ale i de arapan-kipa tila kali nube i de ave osura o semi a eve, an den uno de uno i de kamina go mini gaden. - Opening the window very slowly and carefully, they waited until a dark cloud had somewhat obscured the night, and then one by one passed through into the little garden.
 - tu i ave voka o deja a sano-karo? - Have you already called an ambulance?
 - Tom de-i dona a da labora. - Tom was assigned that task.
 - mi i de make a some-kosa seketa. - I did something mysterious.
-- Sumatra e ila. - Sumatra is an island.
+- Sumatra a ila. - Sumatra is an island.
 - mi i viva en Nipon. - I live in Japan.
 - mi e duka. - I am hurt.
 - i mori, inseto! - Die, insect!